The Only 20-Minute Treadmill Workout You Need to Build Muscle and Cardio Fitness Over 50

 Advertisement

-To help you keep up with your cardio, try this 20-minute treadmill cardio workout, which includes some inclines and upper-body exercises using dumbbells.
+To help you keep up with your cardio, try this 20-minute treadmill cardio workout.

-The inclines will activate your posterior chain (muscles in the back of your body) and strengthen your lower body, as well as increase your heart rate for your cardiovascular work.
-The dumbbell exercises mid-workout are unilateral (one-sided) to increase your upper-body strength and coordination.
+The inclines will activate your posterior chain (the muscles in the back of your body) and strengthen your lower body, as well as increase your heart rate.
+The upper-body dumbbell exercises in the middle of the workout are unilateral (one-sided) to increase your upper-body strength and coordination.
+And the challenge associated with learning this new routine combined with all this physical activity has exponential benefits to your brain.

 Advertisement